Bellese/angular-design-system/README.md

 Optional:

 * `title`: This is label name for the component
+* `showReset`: Boolean value that shows a reset button in bottom right corner
 * `placeHolder`: This is text that is prepopulated in a field for user help
 * `id`: A unique identifier for the input field
 * `inputClass`: A custom class for the input field